What you should know

 It’s a good idea to plan for the possibility you won’t be able to make your own decisions.
 For example, to deal with decisions on your legal and financial affairs, you can make a power of attorney.
 With an “enduring power of attorney” you can appoint another person to make financial and legal decisions for you.
 It continues — or endures — if you become mentally incapable.
 The person you appoint is called your attorney.

 To deal with personal care and health care decisions, you can make a representation agreement.
 With this document you can appoint someone, called a representative, to help you make, or to make, personal and health care decisions if you cannot make these decisions on your own.
-For more on these planning documents, see our information on powers of attorney and representation agreements (no. 180).
+For more on these planning documents, see our information on powers of attorney and representation agreements.

 If you do not have a representative, and someone needs to make a health care decision for you, a temporary substitute decision-maker may need to be appointed.
-Our information on adults and consent to health care (no. 428) explains temporary substitute decision-makers and advance directives, which are written instructions about health care wishes.
+See our information on adults and consent to health care.
+It explains temporary substitute decision-makers and advance directives, which are written instructions about health care wishes.

 It depends.
 As people age, they often need help with their daily needs, but may not want to leave the comfort of their own homes.
 Sometimes, family members or friends will suggest they move into your home and have you transfer your home to them in exchange for their looking after you.
 This can be a good way to get the help you need, while letting the younger family member or friend get a home.